wp-plugins/custom-metadata/readme.txt

 * Can now limit or exclude fields or groups from specific ids
 * Added updated screenshots and new code samples!
 * Bug fix: the custom display examples weren't working well
+* Bug fis: fields not showing on "Add New" page.
+Thanks Jan Fabry!

 = 0.2 =
 * Added a textarea field type